Collide Theatrical Presents SKOL! - March 23 to April 9

 Paying the regular rate helps keep our organization afloat; however, no one will be turned away for inability to pay.
 There is also an option to pay what you can.

-Please go to motionartmn.org to sign up for classes, or contact Pam Gleason for info.
+Please go to motionartmn.org to sign up for classes, or contact Pam Gleason for information.

 Ageless Dance